andy-maier/python-garbagetracker/docs/intro.rst

   into which the object to be released is involved.
 The garbage collector is designed to handle circular references when releasing objects.

+  Collected objects are not a problem per se, but they can contribute to large memory use and can often be eliminated.

 * It can determine the set of *uncollectable objects* caused by a function or method.

   Uncollectable objects are objects Python was unable to release during garbage collection, even when running a full collection (i.e. on all generations of the Python generational garbage collector).

   Uncollectable objects remain allocated in the last generation of the garbage collector.
 On each run on its last generation, the garbage collector attempts to release these objects.
 It seems to be rare that these continued attempts eventually succeed, so these objects can basically be considered memory leaks.

 See section
 :ref:`Background`